mbialoru/arch-install/docs/august_2021_install_guide.md

 ## Configure AppArmor
-Every official arch linux kernel comes with AppArmor support included - it has been chosen over SELinux - thats opposing to RHEL/Fedora.
+Every official arch linux kernel comes with AppArmor support included - it has been chosen over SELinux - in contrast to RHEL/Fedora.
 SELinux attaches labels which makes it flexible but takes a lot of effort to get it installed and configured correctly.

 * AppArmor is available but disabled by default - to check it's status we can: